cogentcore/core/vphong/README.md

 # vPhong is a Blinn-Phong rendering system in vGPU

-Supports 4 different types of lights:
+Supports 4 different types of lights, with a max of 8 instances of each light type:

-* Ambient: light emitted from everywhere
+* Ambient: light emitted from everywhere -- provides a background of diffuse light bouncing around in all directions.

-* Directional:
+* Directional: light directed along a given vector (specified as a position of a light shining toward the origin), with no attenuation.
+This is like the sun.

-* Point
+* Point: an omnidirectional light with a position and associated decay factors, which divide the light intensity as a function of linear and quadratic distance.
+The quadratic factor dominates at longer distances.light radiating out in all directdions from a specific point,

-* Spot
+* Spot: a light with a position and direction and associated decay factors and angles, which divide the light intensity as a function of linear and quadratic distance.
+The quadratic factor dominates at longer distances.

 Meshes are indexed triangles.